What is a lot in Forex and how to calculate trading volume?

 • Nano lot – 100 units of currency

-Forex markets are using various volume indicators to display rise or fall in trading activity.
+Forex markets use various volume indicators to display the rise or fall in trading activity.
+These indicators help traders better understand the dynamics of the market and decide which pairs to trade and when.

 watch our video to find out what is Lot in trading